Published on June 9th, 2015 | by Pro Wrestling Stories0

 “So Kurt went in for the alternative surgery, and I was right back on the road as WWE Champion for the second time…”

-Originally compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page
+These stories about WrestleMania 19 were originally compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page